PrincetonUniversity/software_testing/04_doctest/README.md

 # doctest

+The [`doctest`](https://docs.python.org/3/library/doctest.html) module is a very different way of testing compared with unittest and pytest.

+This
-There is a fundamentally different approach to testing in Python using the [`doctest`](https://docs.python.org/3/library/doctest.html) module.
-This involves writing tests inside the docstrings and then executing these tests.
+involves writing tests inside the docstrings of functions.
 The advantage of this approach is it combines writing documentation with testing.

-Both of these tend to get neglected.
-For researchers who are trying to write "some" tests and "some" documentation this may be the best approach for you.
+It is helpful to be aware of this option for writing tests.

 #### Example 1